 Note: Students may take either Psychology 103 or Psychology 103H.
 Duplicate credit will not be awarded. formerly Psychology 3H

-2830 HYBRID9451110a T ARTB 307 ……………...
+2830 HYBRID 9:45-11:10am T ARTB 307 ……………...
 A. Himsel

 Section 2830 is designed for the students in the Honors Transfer Program.
 Section 2830 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Tuesday from 9:45-11:10am in Art & Behavioral Science 307.
 You must attend the first class meeting or you may be dropped from the course.